Course Catalog » Course Listing for Clinical Pharmacy

 Instructor(s): V. Clinard Prerequisite(s): None.

-Restrictions: Restricted to 2nd year PharmD students Activities: Clinical Experience/Patient Contact
+Restrictions: Restricted to 2nd-year PharmD students Activities: Clinical Experience/Patient Contact

 Through Introductory Pharmacy Practice Experiences (IPPEs), student pharmacists are expected to master foundational competencies in multiple domains including patient care, population health, interprofessional practice, practice management, professional development and medical information.
 Each student will complete a concentrated and a longitudinal experience in a health system pharmacy setting.
 The student pharmacists will become a member of the healthcare team.